Huntington, WV (HUN)

 While the burning of Guyandotte, the area’s population center, struck a blow to the region, after the coming of the C&O it recovered completely and Huntington grew into an industrial hub.
 Rail car construction, steel production, and coal shipment were supplemented with glass-making, pigmentation production, and nickel production in the early 20th century.

 In 1837 several of the wealthier families in Barboursville formed the Marshall Academy, named for Chief Justice John Marshall, a friend of one of the founders; it was incorporated by the state of Virginia in the next year.
 After the formation of the new state of West Virginia, the school became the Normal School of Marshall College to train teachers.
-In 1961, it gained the status of a university, and continues to play an important roll in Huntington life.
+In 1961, it gained the status of a university, and continues to play an important role in Huntington life.

 Once a coal town, Huntington’s fortunes have in some part mirrored that of energy prices in the 20th century.
 Today, the city is in the process of reinventing its economy, as are many other cities in the Ohio River Valley.